A guide to Finding foreclosed homes - San Diego

 If you dream of raising your family in San Diego, or spending your retirement soaking up the SoCal sun - we're here to remind you that your dream can become a reality.
 It might take some creativity, but with a little effort - we're sure that you can find a property that fits your needs and your budget!
 There's no need to sacrifice your goal of moving to San Diego.
 Contrary to popular belief, it is still possible to find some budget friendly property for sale within San Diego County.
 One of the best ways to find your dream home without breaking the bank, is to consider purchasing a foreclosure home.

 Perhaps you've heard of a friend or colleague who got an insanely good deal on purchasing a foreclosed home in the past, or perhaps it's always seemed like a confusing process.
 Maybe you don't even know where to begin when it comes to looking for a foreclosed home in San Diego.
 No problem!
-We've created this helpful guide to get your started.
+We've created this helpful guideto help you identify prospective properties to get your started on your home hunt.

 What is a foreclosure home?